Penalizing complexity priors for Bayesian inference of circular models: Preliminaries

-From the density function and \autoref{fig:density_vm}, it is clear that the von Mises distribution includes the circular uniform distribution as a special case when $\kappa = 0$.
-In this scenario, there is no concentration in the data, while $\kappa \to \infty$ indicates that the data are highly concentrated around the mean direction $\mu$.
+The von Mises distribution includes the circular uniform distribution as a special case when $\kappa = 0$, while $\kappa \to \infty$ indicates that the data are highly concentrated around the mean direction $\mu$.
 Thus, $\kappa$ can be interpreted as analogous to the precision of the normal distribution ($1/\sigma^{2}$).
-Since the Gamma distribution is a common prior choice for the precision in normal distributions, the $\operatorname{Gamma}(a, b)$ distribution is similarly well-suited as a prior for $\kappa$.
+Since the Gamma distribution is a common prior choice for the precision in normal distributions, the $\operatorname{Gamma}\left(a, b\right)$ distribution with density given in \autoref{eq:gamma.density} is naively considered as a prior for $\kappa$.

-For the location parameter $\mu$, the circular uniform prior is often employed in the absence of prior information.
-Unlike location parameters in distributions on $\mathbb{R}$, this choice is less problematic for circular distributions since their variables are bounded within $\left[0,2\pi\right)$.
-As a result, the circular uniform prior is less prone to lead to a posterior with heavier tails or substantial bias, which could occur for location parameters in unbounded domains.